 If we assume that the return on this capital is 4%, this is equivalent to having US$900 billion in foreign capital.
 Based on this calculation, the United States should owe approximately US$12.4 trillion to the rest of the world today (US$13.3 trillion minus US$0.9 trillion).
 If calculated at 4%, this means more than 480 billion U.S. dollars will be paid annually.
 Is that right?

 Wrong, and so wrong!
 In terms of net worth, the United States owes nothing to the debt it owes to the rest of the world.
 On the contrary, it also made about 230 billion US dollars in 2013.
 Assuming a 4% rate of return, this is equivalent to having US$5.7 trillion in foreign capital.
 In fact, if Piketty’s calculations are correct, the difference that the United States "should" pay is approximately $710 billion, or $17.7 trillion in capital—the equivalent of one year's GDP.

 The United States is not the only exception to this miscalculation.
 Federico Sturzenegger and I pointed out that the differences are systematic and large.

 At the other extreme are Chile and China.
-Chile has almost no net borrowing in the past 30 years, but from the perspective of its payments to the world, it seems that it has borrowed debt equivalent to 100% of GDP.
+Chile has had almost no net borrowing in the past 30 years, but from the perspective of its payments to the world, it seems that it has borrowed debt equivalent to 100% of its GDP.
 In the past 10 years, China has been the world's net lender, with a loan scale equivalent to 30% of its annual GDP, but basically, no return has been obtained.
-From the point of view of wealth, this savings does not seem to exist at all.
+From the point of view of wealth, these savings do not seem to exist at all.